How to prepare traditional German coleslaw with white cabbage and optional bacon (aka Weisskrautsalat).

 - Sugar.
 Regular, fine white sugar which dissolves easily.
 Needed to balance the acidity of the vinegar.

 - Caraway seeds.
 A staple seasoning in German cuisine, their unique fragrance goes so well with cabbage.
+You can substitute with celery seeds.

 - Olive oil.
 Extra virgin works best as it brings about more flavor.